Manju Festival/Rin-jinja Shrine

 ※Unauthorized reproduction of images on this page is prohibited

-Manju are traditional Japanese confectionery.
-These small steamed buns comprise a wheat-flour dough casing filled with adzuki bean paste or other filling.
-In honor of the memory of Lin Jingyin, who is said to have brought manju to Nara from China, a festival is held every year to pray for the prosperity of the confectionery industry.
-In the festival, confectioners from throughout Japan offer their prize sweets to the gods.
-After the ceremony, tea and manju are handed out for everyone to enjoy.
+Manju is a traditional Japanese confectionery.
+These small steamed buns consist of a wheat flour dough casing filled with adzuki bean paste or other fillings.
+In honor of Lin Jingyin, who is said to have introduced manju to Nara from China, an annual festival is held to pray for the prosperity of the confectionery industry.
+During the festival, confectioners from across Japan offer their prize sweets to the gods.
+After the ceremony, tea and manju are distributed for everyone to enjoy.